mansuf/mangadex-downloader/docs/cli_ref/commands.md

 # Commands

 Here is a list of available commands that you can execute in mangadex-downloader.
-Most of them are for to show and download manga or lists.
+Most of them are to show and download manga or lists.
 This command can be executed through `URL` parameter, see syntax below

 ## Syntax